mtzfactory/nango/docs/docs/add-sync.md

     body: {                         // HTTP body to send along with every request to the external API.
         'mykey': 'A great value'
     },
+    query_params: {
+      'mykey': 'A great value'      // URL query params to send along with every request to the external API.
+    },

     // To fetch results & uniquely identify records
     response_path: 'results',       // The path to the result objects inside the external API response.